lumilio/Jungle-didakoo.com-README.md/README.md

 ## Free to play time

+Every day at 20:00 pm New York timezone the game siwtch in free to play mode, you can play as guest or without jungle pass

 | Region      | Location                                   | Time Slot 1         | UTC Offset 1     | Time Slot 2        | UTC Offset 2            |
 |-------------|-------------------------------------------|---------------------|------------------|--------------------|-------------------------|